krzysztofj1234567890/computer-science-basics-tutorials/Architecture/data_architect_interview.md

 ### “How do you influence product teams?”

+- requirements, __goals__, vision: What decisions are you trying to make?
+- Translate data work into __product impact__: This ensures your feature usage data is always queryable and doesn’t break dashboards
+- Reduce friction: Provide self-service pipeline
+- Create opinionated standards:
+- Embed with teams: Join sprint discussions, Sit in product reviews

 ### “How do you handle disagreements with leadership?”

+- Start by understanding why they think differently
+- Reframe your argument in business terms: “This isn’t scalable” vs risk, cost, time-to-market
+- Bring options, not objections

 ### “How do you define a data strategy?”

+A data strategy is a plan for how your organization uses data to make better decisions and build better products.

+- Start with business outcomes (always): What decisions do we want to improve?
+- Define the critical data domains: you need the right data
+- Build the capabilities (the “how”): ingestion, storage, processing+integration, consumption, governance
+- operating model: who owns data, how are data sets created,
+- Establish metrics for the data strategy itself: data quality scores, time to access,

 ### Driving architecture decisions

+- Anchor every decision in a clear problem: We need to process 5TB/day with low latency and support data science workflows.
+- Make trade-offs explicit: Fast to deliver, harder to scale
+- Bring structured options: Option B: Azure Databricks (pros/cons): cost, time-to-deliver, risk, long term implications
+- Create “default patterns” instead of one-off decisions: All raw data lands in Azure Data Lake Storage Gen2
+- Involve stakeholders early: Bring engineers, product, and analytics into the discussion early
+- Use data and examples to support decisions
+- Document decisions (lightweight but clear)

 ### Scaling a data platform